 Since 2002, Harrisonburg has been home to over 1,900 refugees.
 Approximately 19% of the population identifies as Latino, 7.4% identify as African American, 5.8% identify as two or more races and approximately 67% identify as white alone.

 Challenges of Finding a Mental Health Professional in Harrisonburg

 In 2016, the most recent year for which there is information available, the percentage of adults with serious mental illness in Virginia was moderately high at 4.6%.
 The percentage of adults who had had a major depressive episode was even higher at 7.94%.

 Annual community health needs assessments consistently identify both substance abuse and mental health as important health problems in the area.
 However, when it comes to mental health services, the Health Resources and Services Administration has designated the region of Harrisonburg and Rockingham County as a Health Professional Shortage Area.
 The ratio of patients to mental health professionals is 684 to one.

 Factors Affecting Mental Health in Harrisonburg

-The people of Harrisonburg face a number of challenges that can negatively affect their mental health.
+The people of Harrisonburg face several challenges that can negatively affect their mental health.

 The poverty rate in Harrisonburg is 29%, more than twice the national rate of 11.8%.
 The median household income is $43,009, lower than the national median of $57,652 and significantly lower than the median for Virginia, which is $68,766.